 • fever

-• pain in your lower back, the kidney area of your back or just above your hip (renal pain).
+• pain in your lower back, the kidney area of your back or just above your hip (renal pain)

 Reporting of side effects

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme at www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+You can also report side effects directly via the Yellow Card Scheme, website: www.mhra.gov.uk/yellowcard or search for the MHRA Yellow Card in the Google Play or Apple App Store.
+By reporting side effects you can help provide more information on the safety of this medicine.

 5. How to store Aciclovir for Infusion

-Keep this medicine out of the sight and reach of children.
+• Keep this medicine out of the sight and reach of children.

 • Do not use this medicine after the expiry date which is stated on the carton and the label on the small glass container (vial).
 The expiry date refers to the last day of that month.